 We are standing on the sidewalk, my husband, daughter and I, trying to talk to our friends, who are on their front lawn.
 I’ve been looking forward to this all day, this meager but exciting social outing.
 People!
 Human contact!
 Friends!
 Talking to people other than my family members!
 In 3-D!
-Three months into quarantine, I feel such desperation, such loneliness, such a visceral need to be with anyone other than the two other members of my family.
+So many months into quarantine, I feel such desperation, such loneliness, such a visceral need to be with anyone other than the two other members of my family.

 But as we stand there, much more than six feet away from one another, it feels awful.
 They offer us wine and we decline (we shouldn’t drink from their glasses, should we?) and I spend most of the tense 30 minutes monitoring my child’s movements — is she too close to the other kids?
 Are they getting too close to her?
 Does she feel left out, since the siblings can touch and play and grab at each other and she can’t?
-Is she coming over and clinging to me because she is (already) so unaccustomed to being with others, or because she feels genuinely uneasy?
+Is she coming over and clinging to me because she is now so unaccustomed to being with others, or because she feels genuinely uneasy?

 These are dear friends, people with whom we’ve shared countless meals and playdates.
 We’ve traveled with them, our kids have shared beds and dessert and crayons.
 And now the gulf between us feels like a moat we can’t cross.